RyGoy/My-Accountant-Broker-Bot/README.md

 >ssh pi@192.168.0.15

-This will allow us to copy/paste everything else directy to the device with out SSH connection.
-You could try doing everything from the Pi directly but I don't reccomend it.
+This will allow us to copy/paste everything else directly to the device without an SSH connection.
+You could try doing everything from the Pi directly but I don't recommend it.

 ---
 #### Installing The Bot